-Our cash incentive plan authorizes the grant of long-term and annual performance-based and service-based cash awards to our senior corporate leaders, practice leaders, key revenue generators and other salaried employees.
+Our cash incentive plan authorizes the grant of long-term and annual performance-based and servicebased cash awards to our senior corporate leaders, practice leaders, key revenue generators and other salaried employees.

 The plan was initially designed to facilitate the granting of performance-based awards to our named executive officers intended to be "qualified performance-based compensation" within the meaning of Section 162(m) of the Internal Revenue Code.
-As noted above, the Tax Act eliminated the exclusion for qualified performance-based compensation, except for certain grandfathered awards-generally qualified performance-based compensation granted on or prior to, and not modified after, November 2, 2017.
+As noted above, the Tax Cuts and Jobs Act of 2017 eliminated the exclusion for qualified performance-based compensation, except for certain grandfathered awards-generally qualified performance-based compensation granted on or prior to, and not modified after, November 2, 2017.